corinnehart/papers/journal.md

 It reproduces the growth in size distribution observed and suggests coagulation as the dominant method of growth.

 # Methodlogy
-We used AMS (Allen et al 1998) to measure particle mass and chemical composition.
+We used an AMS (Allen et al 1998) to measure particle mass and chemical composition.

+# Conclusions
+We made some ground breaking discovery, aren't we great.
+THere's more to do, give us more funding.